omaraod133/BOTSv1_Splunk_Analysis/README.md

 We found that **Joomla** is the content management system used by imreallynotbatman.com.

-### Q3: What is the name of the file that defaced the imreallynotbatman.com website?
+### Q4: What is the name of the file that defaced the imreallynotbatman.com website?
 Please submit only the name of the file with extension?
 This question is interesting.
 At first, I thought that maybe the attackers uploaded a defaced file, so I started searching for that.

 Then I realized they might have found a way to make the imreallynotbatman.com website download the defaced file (which is what they actually did).

+First of all, since the imreallynotbatman.com downloaded the file, this means the source IP would be the imreallynotbatman.com IP.
 <img width="1851" height="913" alt="{8C3768B7-C2E8-48D2-AF61-062DDC158FE7}L" src="https://github.com/user-attachments/assets/873017fb-5c9e-4bfe-93ad-485bbf1ec88b" />

-we see that there is a lot of record about 765 then if we scroll down a litte bit and see the destnation ip we see something intersted we see that there is one of the suspicious ip address 23.22.63.114

-First of all, since the website downloaded the file, this means the source IP would be the imreallynotbatman.com IP.

-<img width="1852" height="893" alt="{2BAD2C1F-7A1F-4FAD-AF6F-4A9B6B8C35B2}M" src="https://github.com/user-attachments/assets/3252619b-5254-4937-afe6-fc322c534c74" />

 We can see that there are many records (about 765).
 If we scroll down a little and check the destination IPs filed, we notice something interesting: there is a suspicious IP address — **23.22.63.114**.

+<img width="1852" height="893" alt="{2BAD2C1F-7A1F-4FAD-AF6F-4A9B6B8C35B2}M" src="https://github.com/user-attachments/assets/3252619b-5254-4937-afe6-fc322c534c74" />

 If we add this IP (23.22.63.114) to our search as the destination IP address, we find that there are only two events.